ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 .# Abstract

-   The DNS uses glue records to allow iterative clients to find the addresses of nameservers that are contained within a delegated zone.
+   The DNS uses glue records to allow iterative clients to find the addresses of name servers that are contained within a delegated zone.
    Authoritative Servers are expected to return all available in-domain glue records in a referral response.
 If message size constraints prevent the inclusion of all in-domain glue records, the server MUST set the TC flag to